Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 ### Arrow function Practice

-You'll be working with the problems [here](https://github.com/Tech-at-DU/ACS-4310-Working-with-Data) copy this repo and start with the [01-arrow-function-practice.js](https://github.com/Tech-at-DU/ACS-4310-Working-with-Data/blob/master/01-arrow-function-practice.js).
+Copy this repo and start with the [01-arrow-function-practice.js](https://github.com/Tech-at-DU/arrow-functions-and-callback-challenges).

 Where do Arrow function work best?